This feature is included in all paying plans.

 If you want several questions to be fixed in your survey, and others be to selected out of a question pool, you will need to separate the fixed questions from the question pool questions by using the question blocks.

-Tip: If you want to collect certain data, such as name and email address from everyone, make sure these questions are in their own question block.
+Tip: If you want to collect certain data, such as name and email address from everyone, make sure these questions are in their own question block in order that these questions are always shown.

 We'll look at an example where you first want to collect some data from everyone, then have some randomly selected questions from a question pool.